rom-thom/mcu-gen/README.md

 │   ├── cli/               # CLI binary (calls into core/generator)
 ├── examples/              # Mini projects per MCU
-├── docs/                  # mdBook source or static site docs ├── wiki/                  # GitHub wiki clone for offline edits (optional) ├── svd/                   # Local SVD files for testing ├── pdfs/                  # Datasheets to be parsed (for later phases) ├── mcu_metadata/          # Output JSON files per chip ├── Cargo.toml             # Top-level workspace file ├── README.md
+├── docs/                  # mdBook source or static site docs ├── metadata/
+|   ├── chip_name          # Where all the data about the chip is
+|       ├── source.svd
+|       ├── metadata.json  # Output JSON files per chip
+|       ├── datasheet.pdf  # Datasheets to be parsed (for later phases)
+├── Cargo.toml             # Top-level workspace file
+├── README.md
 └── LICENSE

+## License

+This project is licensed under either:

+- Apache License, Version 2.0
+- MIT license

+at your option.